Anan51/TDTbot/wit_data/zones/reach/encounters/clingweed.md

 -------------
 tdt$cling_cut

-You draw your weapon and destroy the tendrils attaching to your flesh. ( :game_die: < 4: Gain: __Sapped__ :zzz: "Disable all other passives" | :game_die: > 5: Lose 2 :large_blue_diamond: from your max)
+You draw your weapon and destroy the tendrils attaching to your flesh. ( :game_die: < 4: Gain: __Sapped__ :zzz: "Disable your starting passive" | :game_die: > 5: Lose 2 :large_blue_diamond: from your max)

 -------------
 tdt$cling_relax

 You conclude the plant is drawn to motion and struggling.
 You try to relax.
 The plants reach towards you slows!.. but it doesnt stop.
-Before you realize it you are surrounded with vines each with a sticky sap like substance on their leaflets you attempt to fight back but its too late, your are slowly being pulled down against the bridge. ( :game_die: ≤ 7: You or a teammate may spend 1 :heart: for you to try again otherwise: Gain: __Sapped__ :zzz: "Disable all other passives" )
+Before you realize it you are surrounded with vines each with a sticky sap like substance on their leaflets you attempt to fight back but its too late, your are slowly being pulled down against the bridge. ( :game_die: ≤ 7: You or a teammate may spend 1 🔷 for you to try again otherwise: Gain: __Sapped__ :zzz: "Disable your starting passive" )

 -------------
 tdt$cling_command